svyoma/prakrit-noun/README.md

 📝 License

 This project is licensed under the MIT License.
-👤 Author: (Vyom A. Shah)[https://github.com/svyoma] – working on tools for classical languages and scripts.
+👤 Author: [Vyom A. Shah](https://github.com/svyoma) – working on tools for classical languages and scripts)